willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

    }
 }
-Compile and execute the above code using the following syntax. javac Super_Demo java Super
+Compile and execute the above code using the following syntax.<br />
+javac Super_Demo<br />
+java Super<br />
-On executing the program you will get the following result − This is the display method of subclass
+On executing the program you will get the following result −<br />
+This is the display method of subclass<br />
-This is the display method of superclass value of the variable named num in sub class:10 value of the variable named num in super class:20 Invoking Superclass constructor
+This is the display method of superclass<br />
+value of the variable named num in sub class:10<br />
+value of the variable named num in super class:20<br />

+**Invoking Superclass constructor**<br />
 If a class is inheriting the properties of another class, the subclass automatically acquires the default constructor of the super class.
-But if you want to call a parametrized constructor of the super class, you need to use the super keyword as shown below. super(values);
+But if you want to call a parametrized constructor of the super class, you need to use the super keyword as shown below.<br />
-Sample Code
+super(values);<br />
+**Sample Code**<br />
 The program given in this section demonstrates how to use the super keyword to invoke the parametrized constructor of the superclass.
 This program contains a super class and a sub class, where the super class contains a parametrized constructor which accepts a string value, and we used the super keyword to invoke the parametrized constructor of the super class.
-Copy and paste the below given program in a file with name Subclass.java class Superclass{
+Copy and paste the below given program in a file with name Subclass.java<br />
+class Superclass{

    int age;